-With the permission of the Dean of Graduate Studies (Dean), students may accept limited‐duration, part‐time employment for these purposes.
+With the permission of the Dean of Graduate Studies, students may accept limited‐duration, part‐time employment of up to one day per week (8 hours) for these purposes.
 The official policy on outside employment for graduate students is found in the Caltech Catalog:

 Students must declare to the Dean of Graduate Studies, all external funding, including fellowships, awards, or employment, part or full time which supports their academic activities/research.
 The Institute may adjust Institute financial aid allocated, accordingly, to maintain the stipend within the Institute guidelines and to recover tuition from outside sources whenever possible.
 A student's financial aid and/or Institute salary may be reduced if the income is significant and, in the case of long term, unreported employment activities, the student may be asked to repay financial aid.

 Students may not hold a position of line responsibility in an outside enterprise for pay or profit.
 Students must have the approval of their Advisor, the Option Representative, and the Dean in order to engage in any outside employment activities.
 International students on a visa are further required to consult with the office of International Student Programs to determine eligibility.
 Students must provide official documentation of the financial award or salary, as well as submit a request to the Graduate Studies Office (a petition is on the website) before accepting any employment.
 Permission to engage in outside employment is contingent on the student maintaining satisfactory academic progress as determined by the Dean in consultation with the Advisor and Option Representative.

 - Non‐Paid Activities

 Students must have the approval of their Advisor, the Option Representative, and the Dean in order to engage in or continue in any outside activities wherein the time committed to those activities may impact the student's progress toward completion of his/her degree.